Further assistance measures approved for businesses and individuals

 Tax-based support extended

-The reduced VAT rate of 5 % in the hospitality, hotel and cultural sectors will be extended until the end of 2021.
+The reduced VAT rate of 5% in the hospitality, hotel and cultural sectors will be extended until the end of 2021.
 In addition, tax concessions for employees will be extended until the end of March 2021.
-As a result, until then, entitlement to reliefs such as the commuting allowance and favourable tax rates for overtime, plus allowances for dirty, difficult and hazardous work in the context of remote or short-time working, will remain in place.
-Furthermore, the existing tax payment deferrals and suspended collection of interest on tax arrears will also be extended until the end of March 2021.
+Until such time, therefore, the commuting allowance and favourable tax rates for overtime, as well as allowances for dirty, difficult and hazardous work in the case of remote or short-time working will remain in place.
+In addition, the existing tax payment deferrals and suspended collection of interest on tax arrears will also be extended until the end of March 2021.
 So far, tax deferrals have been approved in the sum of EUR 6.5 billion.

 Payment in instalments over a period of up to 36 months at low interest rates

-From 10 June until 30 June 2021, as an alternative to the generally applicable rules applying to payment by instalments, an application may be made under the Covid-19 instalment payment scheme.
+From 4 March until 31 March 2021, as an alternative to the generally applicable terms applying to payment by instalments, an application may be made under the Covid-19 instalment payment scheme.

-In phase 1 of the Covid-19 instalment payment scheme, tax arrears due to Covid-19 can be settled over a period of 15 months from the July 2021 until September 2022.
-If repayment of the full outstanding amount by September 2022 is not possible, but 40% or more has been paid, in phase 2 of the scheme repayment may be made within a further period of 21 months, i.e. by June 2024 at the latest.
+In phase 1 of the Covid-19 instalment payment scheme, tax arrears due to Covid-19 can be settled over a period of 15 months from the end of April 2021 until June 2022.
+If repayment of the full outstanding amount by June 2022 is not possible, but 40% or more has been paid, in phase 2 of the scheme, repayment may be made within a further period of 21 months, i.e. by March 2024 at the latest.

 Extension of liability cover for bridging guarantees